Friday & Saturday, May 14 & 15 - Best of SSF Brazil

 Produced by Grupo Dançaberta

-Choreography and dancing by Júlia Ferreira
+Choreography and Dancing by Júlia Ferreira

 Featuring Grupo Dançaberta

-Music composed by Júlia Ferreira
+Music Composed by Júlia Ferreira

-Music performed by Soulful- L'Indécis
+Music Performed by Soulful- L'Indécis

 Cinematography by Júlia Ferreira